PMNH Lags Behind In Execution Of Projects Due To Lack Of Funds - UrduPoint

 "The amount collected through the tickets purchased by the visitors is normally spent on either maintenance of the display facilities of the museum or paying the gas and electricity bills", the official disclosed.

-The projects of display of three galleries related to Plant Sciences, Animal Sciences and Ocean are pending since June and have not made functional due to lack of funds as well as leadership.
+The projects of display of three galleries related to Plant Sciences, Animal Sciences, and Ocean are pending since June and have not been made functional due to lack of funds as well as leadership.

 Responding to a question, the source said that pending blocks of the PMNH building have also not been established since its establishment.

-The department is not having any national or international project or collaborations right now like it was having in the past.
-The galleries of the museum have the same display since the last decade with no improvement.
+The department is not having any national or international projects or collaborations right now like it was in the past.
+The galleries of the museum have had the same display for the last decade with no improvement.

 PMNH also provides consultancy and advisory services to public and private sector organizations.